EssentialGG/Essential/README.md

 The source code of the Essential Mod is accessible to everyone, demonstrating our commitment to transparency with our users and the broader community.

-For assistance with this repository or the mod, please utilize the support channels available in our [Discord](https://essential.gg/discord).
+For assistance with this repository or the mod, please utilize the dedicated channels available in our [Discord](https://essential.gg/discord).

 Discover more about Essential on our [Website](https://essential.gg) or visit the [Essential Wiki](https://essential.gg/wiki).